Marietta Earthworks: Enclosures and Sacra Via

 The site has three large enclosures, surrounded by earthen embankments.
 The largest, enclosing approximately 50 acres, is on the northwestern end of the complex and is a rectangular enclosure with the Sacra Via ceremonial walled pathway leading down to the Muskingum River.
 Located within the enclosure were four large platform mounds, including the two largest at the site, the Quadranaou located in the western corner of the enclosure and the Capitolium located along the southeastern side.
 The two smallest mounds are located in the eastern and northern corners.
 The Sacra Via was a 680 ft long by 150 ft wide graded way that begins at the center of the southwestern side of the enclosure and ended at or near the Muskingum River.
 It was flanked on its side by embankments that are 10 ft high at the enclosure and 20 ft high at their termini.
 Sections of the Sacra Via are preserved as a parkway leading from Third Street to Sacra Via Park.
 As with the Quadranaou and the Capitolium mounds, research has shown that when the site was constructed the Sacra Via and the walls of the enclosure were aligned with the winter solstice sunset.

 The second largest enclosure is located to the east of largest and encloses approximately 27 acres.
 It was made up of a series of 5 ft high walls with ten gates, several being single openings, but two (located in the center of the southwest and northeast walls) were double openings.
 Eight mounds were positioned at the gates, with the double gates each having a single mound.

 The third and smallest enclosure was a series of straight line embankments located in between the second enclosure and the berm surrounding the Conus mound.

 Quadranaou

 The Quadranaou was the largest of the platform mounds at the site and was originally 180 ft in length by 32 ft in width and stood 10 ft in height.
 The mound had four graded ramps leading to the summit located at the midpoint of each side, each being 25 ft in width and 60 ft in length.
-The mound is currently preserved as "Quadranaou Park".
+The surviving remnant of the mound is currently preserved in "Quadranaou Park".
 According to research done in the 1990s, when the mound was constructed it was aligned to within two-tenths of one degree with the winter solstice sunset.